 - Guardians of the Galaxy: Subverted and Played for Laughs.
 Peter Quill challenges Ronan to a dance off at the film's climax.
-Ronan, being a hostile alien, has no idea what Quill is on about and regards the challenge with confusion.
+Ronan, being raised in a Proud Warrior Race, has no idea what Quill is on about, and just looks on with absolute confusion.
+Even Gamora is flabbergasted.
 This doesn't stop Quill from continuing to dance until his people can attack.

 - The parodic film version of Starsky & Hutch had a disco scene with a dance-off between Ben Stiller as Starsky and Har Mar Superstar.

 - In American Wedding, Stifler nearly got into trouble after antagonizing several patrons at a gay bar.
 To settle off with the dispute, he challenges one of the patrons at a gay bar for a dance-off where he wins and the loser provided him strippers for Jim's bachelor party.

 - The premise of the Step Up movies is this trope where the protagonists had to compete in hip-hop dance competitions against several rival dancers.
 There's usually a dance-off between the protagonist and the love interest.